 Dementia is a term which generally refers to loss of memory and some other mental abilities (reasoning, ability to think etc…) which affects the person’s day to day life.
 Alzheimer’s disease is the most common type of disease which covers 50-70% cases.
 The common symptoms of dementia include emotional problems, problem in finding words, lack of motivation etc. The severity of dementia increases with the person’s age.
 The other common types of diseases which include dementia are vascular dementia, levy body dementia, and front temporal dementia.

-Session on Assessment and diagnosis
+Scientific Session on Diagnostics and Biomarker

 Alzheimer’s disease is the most common type of dementia which estimates about 26 million people worldwide.
 It is a serious brain disorder which impacts daily work life of the person.
 Till date there is no accurate test to show whether the person has dementia and other related diseases.
 Due to the lack of finding out the cause for the disease, even physicians are not able to detect the accurate disease.
 Symptoms of the Alzheimer’s disease grow slowly and spread widely over time and thus cause the brain impairment.
 There is no availability of single test for detecting dementia; instead there are several medical evaluations such as mental status testing, neurological testing, blood test and medical imaging.

-Session on Imaging and biomarkers in dementia
+Session on Neuro – Imaging in Dementia

-Session on Pathophysiology of dementia
+Scientific Session on Pathophysiology of Dementia

-Dementia is a symptom associated with specific structural brain diseases and system degenerations.
+Dementia is a symptom associated with specific structural brain diseases and system degeneration.
 Alzheimer’s disease, which is the most common among all the diseases under dementia, causes cortical-subcortical degeneration of cholinergic neurons and large pyramidal cells in the cerebral cortex.
 The disease gradually spreads all over the cortex region and deteriorates the function of brain cells.
 Pathologically the abnormalities are more diffuse and spread in to the sensorimotor cortical too.

-Session on Neuropharmacology
+Scientific Session on Neuropharmacology

 CST is a compact treatment for the people with mild to moderate dementia.
 Based on extensive research evidences, management of dementia recommends the use of group cognitive stimulation for people with mild and moderate dementia irrespective of drug treatments.
 The treatment can be administered by anyone such as care workers, psychologists, occupational therapists, nurses etc. Places like residencies, hospitals and day centers are appropriate for undergoing the therapy.

-Session on Therapeutic targets:
+Session on Recent Advancement

-The symptoms are mainly due to the damage of the brain cells and associated neurons.
 About 46 million people in the world has been estimated to be suffering with dementia by 2015 and it may be increased to 50 million (approx. data) by 2017.whereas in America, about 5.5 million people of all ages are estimated to be suffering with dementia.
 Among 5.5 millions, It’s been calculated that the people under 65 are about 2, 00,000 suffering with dementia which is referred by the term “younger onset dementia”.
 By 2020, the people above 65 with dementia are estimated around 5.8 million.
 In America, Alzheimer’s is accounted as the 6th leading cause of death.
 The cost of cumulative care for Alzheimer’s patients is estimated to be $236 billion in 2016 and the global cost is estimated to be $605 billion which is equal to the 1% of the world gross product.
 US Scientists have found that at the age of 65, 1/6th of women have more tendencies to develop Alzheimer’s disease compared to the man with chance of 1 in 11.
 Dementia rates were high among the African-American women compared to that of the Asia-American women and same way is calculated in the case of men in USA.
 However based on the environmental risk factors, one can develop the symptoms regardless gender.

 Goal of world congress on Dementia 2018 is to furnish an outstanding program for exchange of ideas and interventions by the researchers and scientists who have been inventing the new pathways and novel inter cultural methods for various treatments associated with dementia.
 We strive to make Dementia 2018 a success with your support and eminent talks about the dementia and perspective care and research works on dementia.
 We assure you the world class facilities and hospitality entirely during the conference.

 The 35.6 million people with dementia across world in 2010 are expected to be double by 2030 to about 65.7 million, and nearly double by 2050 to 115.4 million.
 It is estimated that as many as 5.1 million people of US are thriving with Alzheimer’s disease and it can be increased with the raising ages.
-There are currently 390,000 New Yorkers with Alzheimer’s disease or related dementias and it is approximated to be doubled by 2025 nearly an increase of 18% especially to the people aged 65 and above.
+There are currently 390,000 New York population with Alzheimer’s disease or related dementia and it is approximated to be doubled by 2025 nearly an increase of 18% especially to the people aged 65 and above.
 In New York alone, Medicaid for Alzheimer’s costs around $4.5 billion each year which is the highest cost recorded compared with other cities in USA.
 It is estimated that nearly 1/3 of seniors who die each year have Alzheimer’s or a related Dementia and it is also estimated that there are about 1 million Alzheimer’s and dementia unpaid caregivers.

 The risk of dementia increases with the age and causes mainly due to the brain cell degeneration.
 Due to the dysfunction of blood vessels after degeneration, blood vessels are unable to receive the oxygen levels properly and hence due to the lack in the supply of oxygen, the brain cells are not able to work properly and thus the risk of memory occurs.
-Based on the physiological factors and genetic relocations the type of dementia varies from individual to individual but the most common disease is Alzheimer’s which attacks 3/4th of dementia population.
+Based on the physiological factors and genetic relocation the type of dementia varies from individual to individual but the most common disease is Alzheimer’s which attacks 3/4th of dementia population.
 The risk of dementia is reaching heights in the developing countries and USA stands in the one of the top 5 countries in developing dementia and related diseases.